 passionate foodie says

-I really like this recipe because it requires very less ingredient and easy to make.
+I really liked this recipe because it requires very less ingredient and easy to make.

 Sharina says